css-materials/course-site/content/syllabus/grammar-of-graphics/index.md

 ## Before class

 * Required: read Chapter 3 from [R for Data Science](https://r4ds.had.co.nz/data-visualisation.html).
-In order to be able to follow today's lecture, you need read this chapter and complete some of the exercises before coming to class.
+To be able to follow today's lecture, you need to read this chapter and complete some of the exercises before coming to class.
 Exercise solutions can be found [here](https://jrnold.github.io/r4ds-exercise-solutions/).
 * Optional: read Hadley Wickham [A Layered Grammar of Graphics](https://vita.had.co.nz/papers/layered-grammar.html) -- the "pre-print" version of the article can be downloaded for free.
 This article is optional, but I encourage you to skim through it to familiarize with the theory and language of the grammar of graphics; read especially section 3 "Components of the Layered Grammar" and section 4 "A Hierarchy of Defaults."